jfhbrook/jfhbrook.github.io/_posts/2010-07-18-mutt-yql-and-stuff.md

 (The weird squiggles that are getting eaten somewhere between my markdown and your html are [clouds](http://www.fileformat.info/info/unicode/char/2601/index.htm) and [umbrellas](http://www.fileformat.info/info/unicode/char/2614/index.htm).
 I also use a [sun](http://www.fileformat.info/info/unicode/char/263c/index.htm) for better weather.
 Things have been dreary here lately!)

+# Mutt

+Yesterday, I forgot to write about Mutt!
+I don't normally use it, but the other day I learned that, using it, you can fire off emails with a single command!
+This makes emailing files to myself over SSH way easier.
+So, now, instead of *ssh -XY* and using firefox/gmail, I can do this:

+    echo "File attached." | mutt -s'That stupid file' -a file.m josh.holbrook@gmail.com

+And less than two seconds later, *bam* in my inbox!
+It's pretty awesome that I can do this, imo. :D